KU Weight Management Program Options

 Our all-inclusive program focuses on successful evidence-based weight management through nutrition, physical activity, and permanent changes in lifestyle and behavior.
 The program is 12-24 weeks (weekly 1 hour group sessions) and you are placed on a ~500 - 1200 calorie diet using meal replacements.
 We have used meal replacements for over 20 years with great success.
 Because we focus on long-term lifestyle changes, it really is as much a health management program as it is a weight management program.

 The program also includes promotion of physical activity -- we start slow with a goal of 45 minutes per week and increase up to 300 minutes a week through our guided support.
-You are also welcome to use our exercise facilities to help you reach your exercise goals.
 Record keeping and planning are utilized as well as group support and accountability to help you be as successful as possible.

 Phase II of the KU Weight Management Programs can help support you with your weight management goals.
 This program is available to people who have been through a weight loss program and desires additional education an accountability.